Echinacea angustifolia Seeds.

 Growing Echinacea angustifolia

-Direct Sowing: Autumn and Winter.
+Direct Sowing: Autumn and Winter

-- They do not do as well in very humid climates or in rainy areas where the soil stays wet.
+- As native prairie plants, they thrive in hot, dry climates and do not do as well in very humid climates or in rainy areas where the soil stays wet.